bytewax/bytewax/README.md

 #### Execution

-Bytewax dataflows can be executed on a single host with multiple Python processes, or on multiple hosts.
-When processing data in a distributed fashion, Bytewax will ensure that all items with the same key are routed to the same host.
+Bytewax dataflows can be executed in a single Python process, or on multiple processes on multiple hosts with multiple worker threads.
+When processing data in a distributed fashion, Bytewax uses routing keys to ensure your state is updated in a correct way automatically.

 ```sh
 # a single worker locally